 Shorter, certainly.
-But not tasting any more sweet.
+Any sweeter?
+Probably not.
 Their one mandatory appeal was heard by Lord Chief Justice Parker, Justice Winn and Justice Widgery on July 20, 1964.
 It was denied the next day.
 The executioners were engaged and a date set.
 Evans and Allen would die at HMP Strangeways and HMP Walton respectively.
 Harry Allen and Harry Robinson would execute Evans, Robert Leslie Stewart and Royston Rickard would execute Allen.
 Both men dying at the same time meant that no one hangman could ever claim to Britain’s last executioner.

 At 8am on August 13, 1964 Peter Allen and Gwynne Evans, quickly and without incident, passed through the gallows trapdoors and into penal history.
-With them went the hangmen themselves, never to be called upon again, and so went centuries of State-sanctioned killings ranging from the deliberately-barbaric to the scientifically-precise.
+With them went the hangmen themselves, never to be called upon again.
+So also went centuries of State-sanctioned killings ranging from the deliberately-barbaric to the scientifically-precise.
 Britain’s hangmen had reached the end of their rope.